FlowFuse/flowfuse/docs/install/kubernetes/README.md

 Once you have finished setting up the admin user there are some Kubernetes specific items to consider.

-### Using FlowForge File Storage
+### Using FlowFuse File Storage

-FlowForge projects running in Kubernetes do not have direct access to a persistent file system to store files or use for storing context data.
+FlowFuse projects running in Kubernetes do not have direct access to a persistent file system to store files or use for storing context data.

-FlowForge includes a File Storage service that can be enabled to provide persistent storage.
+FlowFuse includes a File Storage service that can be enabled to provide persistent storage.

 #### Disabling the default File nodes